Calais Campbell: 2012

-2013 season
+2013

-On January 8, 2013, the Arizona Cardinals fired general manager Rod Graves and head coach Ken Whisenhunt after the team finished last in their division with a 5–11 record in 2012.
+On January 8, 2013, the Cardinals fired general manager Rod Graves and head coach Ken Whisenhunt after the team finished last in their division with a 5–11 record in 2012.
 On January 18, 2013, it was reported that defensive coordinator Ray Horton demanded his release after Bruce Arians was hired as the new head coach instead of Horton.
 Head coach Bruce Arians officially named Campbell and Darnell Dockett the starting defensive ends to begin the 2013 season.

-On October 6, 2013, Campbell recorded four solo tackles, two sacks, and earned his first career safety during a 22–6 victory against the Carolina Panthers in Week 4.
-He sacked quarterback Cam Newton for a five-yard loss in the endzone to record a safety in the third quarter.
-In Week 7, he collected a season-high eight combined tackles in a 34–22 loss to the Seattle Seahawks.
+On October 6, 2013, Campbell recorded four solo tackles, two sacks, and earned his first career safety during a 22–6 victory against the Panthers in Week 4.
+He sacked quarterback Cam Newton for a five-yard loss in the end zone to record a safety in the third quarter.
+In Week 7, he collected a season-high eight combined tackles in a 34–22 loss to the Seahawks.
 On December 22, 2013, Campbell recorded four combined tackles and sacked quarterback Russell Wilson twice to tie his season-high during a 17–10 win at the Seattle Seahawks in Week 16.
 Campbell started all 16 games in 2013 and recorded 58 combined tackles (45 solo), nine sacks, six passes defended, two fumble recoveries, a forced fumble, and a safety.
 The Cardinals' new defensive coordinator, Todd Bowles, retained the base 3-4 defense, but also used multiple fronts with an emphasis on blitzing.
 Campbell was continually used as a defensive end and also lined up at defensive tackle in the three-technique for 8.4% of his defensive snaps.